-Graduate Students are eligible for ten vacation days per year.
+Graduate Students are eligible for ten vacation days per year in addition to official UK holidays.
 This vacation time does not accumulate if not used.
-An absence request form, available from the Student Affairs Coordinator, must be completed and approved by the mentor prior to taking the vacation leave.
+Mentors should communicate expectations with the student regarding advance notification required for planning purposes.
 Teaching assistants must also have the approval of the course instructor and DGS.
 Vacation leave must not interfere with a teaching assignment.
 Generally, students are expected to keep a schedule similar to the UK staff calendar (and not the academic calendar) and to be on campus on a continuing basis during regular work hours throughout the year.
 Students should also be aware that the demands of research protocols or presentations can require work on holidays, weekends or evenings.
 Absence for a number of days that exceeds the allotted vacation total will potentially result in suspension of stipend payment.